 Housing First Belfast started as a pilot in 2013 working with individuals in Depaul’s Stella Maris project.
 All of the individuals that were supported had a history of alcohol dependency and all were caught in a cycle of failed tenancies or placements and homelessness.
 Due to the success of the pilot, Housing First Belfast was commissioned as an independent service in 2014.

 Housing First is built upon the principle that housing is a human right.
 It focuses on first giving someone immediate access to a settled and secure home.
 This is placed above goals such as sobriety or abstinence.
 The model is specifically tailored for individuals who have experienced chronic homelessness and possess multiple complex needs.

-The Housing First model is very effective in helping people who are homeless to maintain a permanent home in the community and stop them from moving around emergency services and sleeping rough.
-This is very often the case for people who have complex support needs that include addiction and mental health issues.
-Very often the people Depaul helps through the Housing First service are deemed as unable to live independently and maintain their own home.
+The Depaul Housing First model is very effective in facilitating individuals to access and maintain a permanent home in the community and stop them from having to move around emergency services and sleeping rough.
+This is very often the case for people who have complex support needs that can include addiction and mental health issues.
+Very often the individual’s Depaul support through the Housing First service are deemed as unable to live independently and maintain their own home.